AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Reset\>
  (D9 only) Clear the preset state of the Scene Master.
+See [Scene Master](../running-the-show/playback-controls.md/#scene-master).

  ---
 ## \<Review\>